Viditha2007-code/python-beginner-scripts/README.md

-# python-beginner-scripts
+# Beginner Python Projects

+Hi!
+I'm Viditha 👋

-Beginner Python scripts: calculations, automation, and tools
+This repo contains beginner-friendly Python scripts, ideal for automation, calculations, and more.

+## ✅ Projects so far
+- BMI Calculator (get health status based on input)
+- More coming soon!

+Stay tuned 💻✨